 Key Takeaways

-- Engine support is the decisive factor: Iceberg has native, production-grade support across Spark, Flink, Trino, Snowflake, ClickHouse, DuckDB, and more.
-Delta Lake is strongest on Spark and uses UniForm as a read-only bridge to other engines.
+• Engine and language support are decisive factors: Iceberg has native, production-grade support across Spark, Flink, Trino, Snowflake, ClickHouse, DuckDB, and more, plus official Apache-governed libraries in Java, Python, Rust, and Go.
+Delta Lake is strongest on Spark, with non-JVM support relying on the community-maintained delta-rs project.